 We are a clinical-stage biopharmaceutical company committed to discovering, developing and commercializing products targeting inflammation, coagulopathies and disorders of the central nervous system.
-Our most clinically advanced potential products, which we refer to as products, are derived from our proprietary PharmacoSurgeryTM platform designed to improve clinical outcomes of patients undergoing ophthalmological, arthroscopic, urological and other surgical and medical procedures.
+Our most clinically advanced product, OMS302 for lens replacement surgery, is derived from our proprietary PharmacoSurgery® platform that is designed to improve clinical outcomes of patients undergoing ophthalmological, arthroscopic, urological and other surgical and medical procedures.
 Our PharmacoSurgery platform is based on low-dose combinations of therapeutic agents delivered directly to the surgical site throughout the duration of the procedure to preemptively inhibit inflammation and other problems caused by surgical trauma and to provide clinical benefits both during and after surgery.
-We currently have six clinical-stage development programs.
-In addition, we have a deep and diverse pipeline of preclinical programs as well as a platform capable of unlocking new drug targets.
+In addition to that for OMS302, we have five other clinical-stage programs in our pipeline.
+We also have a deep and diverse pipeline of preclinical programs as well as a platform capable of unlocking new drug targets.
 For each of our products and programs, we have retained all manufacturing, marketing and distribution rights.